SRD5A3-CDG: Diagnosis

-Treatment and Management
+Treatment

 At present, there is no available treatment for SRD5A3-CDG.
 However, the disorder can be managed and some of the symptoms can be treated.
 Some eye problems that manifest with SRD5A3-CDG can be surgically corrected and coagulation disorders may be treated.

 The quality of life is mainly determined by the nature and the degree of the brain and eye involvement.
 Ongoing care and management for individuals with SRD5A3-CDG typically includes a combination of physical therapy (to alleviate issues pertaining to reduced muscle tone, mobility, etc.), occupational therapy (for vision and speech impairments) and palliative measures, where needed.

 When a genetic risk or anomaly is identified, parents may have access to counselling to prepare them for any special needs their child may have and approaches on managing their condition as they grow.

-Documented Cases
+Documented cases

 SRD5A3-CDG is an ultra-rare disorder with a frequency of less than 1 in 10 million.
 As of 2018, there were at least 38 reported cases of SRD5A3-CDG from 26 different families.
 While the exact number of patients worldwide is unknown, most recorded cases so far have been reported from Afghanistan, the Czech Republic, Iran, Pakistan, Poland, Puerto Rico and Turkey.

-Existing Research
+Research

 SRD5A3-CDG is caused by a single-gene mutation, which makes it an attractive candidate for gene therapy.
 However, due to the extreme rarity of the disorder, research around it has been limited.

 Research has predominantly been focused on two types of research models: Cell-based models and model organisms.

 Common cell-based models include patient cells such as fibroblast cells derived from skin samples (patient-derived fibroblasts [PDFs]), induced pluripotent stem cells (iPSCs) created by reprogramming fibroblasts, and specialized cells, such as neurons derived from stem cell differentiation.
 Patient-derived cell models are important preclinical model systems as they contain the same genome and mutation(s) as the patient, allowing researchers to assess potential therapies for individual patients early on in the drug development process.
 For SRD5A3-CDG, patient-derived cell models could be crucial in understanding the impact of polyprenol reductase enzyme deficiency and be used to investigate various treatment options such as dietary supplementation, novel or repurposed drugs and gene therapy.

 Model organisms like worms, zebrafish and mice have been genetically modified to study the impact of several mutations, including those in the SRD5A3 gene.
 Researchers in the United States and France have been working on genetically modified mice that have SRD5A3 mutations limited to the cerebellum region of their brain.
 These mice are viable, show CDG symptoms in the brain, and are part of planned studies for new experimental treatments.